About the TK

 A Home for Artists

 The Tashiro Kaplan Artists Lofts opened in June of 2004 to provide 50 units of affordable housing and creative space to artists and their families.
-Developed by Artspace Projects, Inc., the Pioneer Square Community Association, as well as other private donors, the City of Seattle, and the Federal Government, the TK is conveniently located in the heart of historic Pioneer Square in Seattle.
+Developed by Artspace Projects, Inc., and funded by public and private entities, it represented a major community effort to maintain artist spaces in the historic Pioneer Square neighborhood in Seattle.
+View the full list of partners here.

 Galleries & Work Studios Too